 Hi Carrie!
 Lacy has some awesome suggestions.
 And as far as color, you could find different colored tomatoes as well (yellow, orange, and red).

-I don't comment very much on strangers' blogs, but this was soo good! we added the feta too and put it on top of toasted bread and it was so good.
+I don't comment very much on strangers' blogs, but this was so good!
+We added the feta too and put it on top of toasted bread and it was so good.
 I think we're going to try spreading a little hummus on naan and then this stuff on top.
 This was awesome.

-Hi!
+Hello!
 I'm honored you came back to comment, thank you!
 So great to hear you enjoyed it.
-I love your idea of putting this on top of naan with hummus!
+And I love your idea of putting this on top of naan with hummus!
+Good thinking!

 I've made this twice now and my husband loves it (so do I)!
 It's a perfect easy meal for him to take on trips.
 I also LOVE the dressing.
 Quinoa by itself doesn't taste very good, but the dressing does a great job of masking the flavor.
 The only change I make is cooking the garbanzo beans for 5 minutes - I prefer them to be soft rather than a little crunchy.